 Remove the water and add 1 milliliter of fresh double-distilled water.
 Continue exchanging water every 10 minutes until a plateau of expansion is reached [1], causing the gel to become optically clear [2-TXT].

+Talent removing the water.

-Talent replacing the water.
+Talent replacing with fresh water.

 Expanded gel.
 TEXT: Up to 4.5-fold expansion is achievable

 Remove the water from the gel and immediately start microscopy.
 Using an inverted microscope, use an air objective at low magnification to find cells in the pre-expansion state [1].

+5.3.0 Talent removing water.
+Expanded gel.

 Talent looking for cells at the microscope.